Why The SFA was Created

 Access to affordable and high-quality early child care and education is vital to the well-being of children, families, and the community.
 Benefits associated with high-quality early child care and education include increased achievement test scores, high school graduation, college enrollment, and reduced risk factors, such as the negative impacts of poverty and delinquency.

-Currently, the challenges Hawai'i families face in accessing childcare services consist of costs, lack of available seats, physical access (e.g., distance), and lack of quality programs.
-To address some of these barriers, the Hawaii State Legislators, local and State agencies, and community-based non-private and private programs have joined forces to promote and improve the early learning and pre-kindergarten movement.
+Currently, the challenges Hawaiʻi families face in accessing childcare services consist of costs, lack of available seats, physical access (e.g., distance), and lack of quality programs.
+To address some of these barriers, Hawaiʻi state legislators, local and state agencies, and community-based non-private and private programs have joined forces to promote and improve the early learning and pre-kindergarten movement.

 Program Guiding Principles